ZIYU-DEEP/deepSAD-custom/README.md

 This is repository modifying some part of the original Deep SAD [code](https://github.com/lukasruff/Deep-SAD-PyTorch).
 The work is ongoing.

 Currently, major modifications include:
-1. Adding the function to support custom datasets.
+1. Adding the function (adding some classes in base, datasets, net, main and so on) to support custom datasets.
 2. Adding a LSTM autoencoder to support learning of multivariate time series.
 (Currently you should change the dimensions in it.)
 3. Adding a `main_evaluation.py` which provides a more flexible evaluation for the model.
 Basically, it loads a model and evaluates it on any data you choose.